cjcam-cj8000/sj4000programming/README.txt

 -----------------

-At the time of this writing, Apache FOP processor (including its latest 2.1 version) has an issue on command-line display formatting.
-So, it is *NOT RECOMMENDED* to generate the PDF version directly from original source code without any hand-tuning, as example commands in the guide would be messed up.
+At the time of this writing, Apache FOP processor (including its latest version 2.2) has problems on command-line and camera response display formatting.
+So, it is *NOT RECOMMENDED* to generate the PDF version directly from original source code without any hand-tuning, as example commands and camera output snippet in the guide would be messed up.
 If you really need to generate the PDF version, follow this instruction:

 - Change `select` option of `hyphenate.verbatim` line in "print.xml" file, from `1` to `0`.